eugenia1984/english/glossary.md

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> F

+- **Fantasy**: encompasses stories set in worlds that diverge from reality, often featuring magical elements, mythical creatures, and supernatural phenomena.

 - **favorite lunch spot**: refers to a preferred place where someone likes to have their lunch.

 - **features** refer to the various functions, parts, or aspects of the software.
 Each feature, like a login process or a payment system, is a specific capability or function that the software offers.